 He made me feel as though all that I had done for the family was a waste of time and I should have rather done something more ‘meaningful’.
-It was hurtful to say the least.
+It was hurtful, to say the least.

 Neither of us is aggressive.
 We can’t quite get down to screaming sessions.
 So, this turned into a cold war of sorts, with silence in our interactions.
-And then fate threw Raj at me in a party.
+And then fate threw Raj at me at a party.

 I debated if it was a good idea to put paradise in jeopardy.
 When one is married for so long and has two teenaged children they love dearly, it isn’t easy to just throw caution to the wind and jump into an impulsive affair.
 So I returned home.
 The only change was knowing that there was a route to instant gratification, and all it required was one call.

-This was when Rupesh and I entered direct conflict.
+This was when Rupesh and I entered the direct conflict.
 He refused to partake in my plans, to acknowledge my opinions as credible or practical.
 All kinds of petty arguments turned ugly and all kinds of issues came to the fore.
 All because I started speaking out against what I didn’t appreciate.
 I just couldn’t take being quiet anymore.
 If I didn’t speak up then, maybe there would have been nothing to speak up about ever again.

 Related reading: How does a couple’s environment affect their relationship?